kalyan-ch/interview-prep-epi/system-design/README.md

 ## CAP Theorem

-CAP Theorem states that it is impossible to achieve all of Consistency, Availability and Partition Tolerance in a single system.
+CAP Theorem states that it is impossible to achieve all three of  Consistency, Availability and Partition Tolerance in a single system.

+1. Consistency - all nodes see the same data at the same time. users can write / read to any node in the system and see no inconsistencies in data.
+2. Availability - all requests received by nodes must result in a response.
+Even when severe network failures occur, every request must terminate.
+Availability is the system's ability to remain accessible even if one or more nodes fail.
+3. Partition Tolerance - a partition is a communication break between any two nodes in the system i.e. both nodes are up but can't communicate with each other.
+Partition-Tolerance means system continues to operate even if there are some partitions in the system.
+Such a system can sustain network failures as long as the entire network doesn't fail.

+According to CAP theorem, any distributed system can only achieve two of the above properties - CA, AP, CP.
+CA is not a coherent option, as a system that is not partition-tolerant will be forced to fail on C or A properties.
+Therefore, a system must choose between Consistency and Availability.

 ## Consistent Hashing
 Consistent Hashing